lagasild/infrastructure/README.md

 # Infrastructure [![Build Status](https://travis-ci.org/lagasild/infrastructure.svg?branch=master)](https://travis-ci.org/lagasild/infrastructure)
 Infrastructure code for exam at at Kristiania University College.
 The application may be found [here](https://github.com/lagasild/geiger).

+## About
+This exam was initially written under a pseudonym account, @lagasild.
+As the exam is over and grading is done, I have transferred the repository to my own account.
+In addition, I have changed the commit author to myself.

 ## Setup
 * `travis encrypt AWS_ACCESS_KEY_ID=<your_key_id> --add`